Gabriel Silva (footballer, born 1989)

-Gabriel Henrique Silva, sometimes known as just Gabriel (Rio de Janeiro, March 4, 1989), is a Brazilian footballer who acts as left back.
+Gabriel Henrique Silva, sometimes known as just Gabriel, is a Brazilian professional footballer who plays as left back.

 Career

 Created in the youth ranks of CFZ do Rio, the athlete was hired by Botafogo in 2008, the year he competed in the tournament Octavio Pinto Guimarães.

 In 2009, ascended the professional team and Botafogo FR logo on his debut before the Tigers Sports Club of Brazil scored a goal.
 In 2010, he was cast champion championship.

 In July 2010 the player was loaned to Ceará, by the end of the season.

 In August 2011 he moved to the youth team of Sport Club Corinthians Paulista.